gorork/paper-audio-player/README.md

 Or, simply navigate to the `/test` directory if you are using Polyserve: `http://localhost:8080/components/paper-audio-player/test/`

+**(OS X only)** Manually install the latest SafariDriver extention for Selenium - check the 1st step in Quick Start [here](https://www.polymer-project.org/1.0/docs/tools/tests).

+**Firefox 46** At the moment please fall back to test in Firefox 46 or earlier - see WCT issue [here](https://github.com/Polymer/web-component-tester/issues/317).

 #### WCT Tips

 `wct -l chrome` will only run tests in chrome.